massmux/bip39gen/README.md

 ```

- example, generate 24 words bip39 mnemonic with internal generation of entropy.
+ example, generate 24 words bip39 mnemonic with entropy from microphone audio recording.
 Seed created with no passphrase provided

 ```
  ./bip39gen.py